 - A brief discussion of the timeline for achieving your research aims and objectives

 A well developed methodology section is crucial, particularly if you intend to conduct significant empirical research.
-So include: the kinds of resources you will consult; the methods for collecting and analyzing data; specific techniques (ie statistical analysis; semi-structured interviewing; participant observation); and a brief rationale for adopting these methods.
+You should include: the kinds of resources you will consult; the methods for collecting and analyzing data; specific techniques (ie statistical analysis; semi-structured interviewing; participant observation); and a brief rationale for adopting these methods.

 Your reference should provide the reader with a good sense of your grasp on the literature and how you can contribute to it.
 Be sure to reference texts and resources that you think will play a large role in your analysis.
 This section needs to demonstrate critical reflection in the selection of appropriate texts.

-- Make sure that you have researched the departments to which you are applying to ensure that there are staff interested in your subject area and available to supervise your project.
-As mentioned above it is strongly advised that you contact potential supervisors in advance, and provide them with a polished version of your proposal for comment.
+- Make sure that you have researched the institutes to which you are applying to ensure that there are staff interested in your subject area and available to supervise your project.
+As mentioned above, it is strongly advised that you contact potential supervisors in advance, and provide them with a polished version of your proposal for comment.

 - Make sure that your proposal is well structured.